-During the current crisis, with work from home protocols and closed borders, it will be difficult to adhere to normal schedules, for a number of reasons.
-These include: unavailability of even common building materials; slowdowns in professional services; shortages of labour; delays in getting approvals from clients, building departments and consultants; reduced shipping capabilities; and an increase in general indecision and confusion.
-It is clear that measures that are implemented to combat the spread of the COVID-19 virus will have significant impacts on the construction industry, on architects and their consultants.
+Under the current conditions, with work-from-home protocols and closed borders, it can be difficult to adhere to normal schedules for a number of reasons.
+These have included: unavailability of some common building materials; slowdowns in professional services; shortages of labour; delays in getting approvals from clients, building departments and consultants; reduced shipping capabilities; and an increase in general indecision and confusion.

+It remains clear that any measures implemented to combat the spread of the COVID-19 virus will have continued to have a significant impact on the construction industry, including architects and their consultants.